River Wardens

 Discovering Priority Habitats

-This is a freshwater monitoring initiative currently being delivered in partnership between Natural England and the Freshwater Biological Association.
+This freshwater monitoring initiative is being delivered in partnership between Natural England and the Freshwater Biological Association.
 They are aiming to train people as citizen scientists to carry out ‘naturalness assessments’ on smaller rivers, streams, and lakes; areas that usually get missed by traditional monitoring methods.
 The collected data will inform Natural England in identifying and prioritising waterbodies for protection and restoration, as well as providing you with accessible information about the condition of your local water habitats.

 Have a look at the Freshwater Biological Association's website for more details about this citizen-science initiative.